aimms/how-to/LoadResultsSolverSession.rst

 			}
 		}

 We are executing the predefined procedure ``pro::session::LoadResultsCallBack`` to load the casefile on the data session, but with our own argument ``spSavedRequestID`` instead of the default argument.
 After the results are loaded, we also empty the ``spSavedRequestID`` and ``bpResultsAvailable`` to hide the load results button.
-This last emptying step is optional.
+This last emptying step is not necessary; but best practice - do not show buttons that are not available anyway.

 We want to control the visibility of ``BtnLoadResults`` because it makes sense for it to show up only when results are available to load.
 This appearance acts as a notification for the end user that results are available.
 The user interface when the results are available, but not yet downloaded looks as follows: